-Protecting children in the digital age
+How do we protect children in the digital age?

 In today’s hyper-connected world, children are not only learning and playing online but also facing unprecedented risks.
 Recent reports show a worrying trend: two-thirds of children report experiencing some form of online harm, from exposure to inappropriate content to being contacted by strangers (Internet Matters).
 It’s been nearly 20 years since Facebook burst onto the scene and we are still struggling to educate people about appropriate use of that.
 If it has been around that long, and we still can’t protect users from some low level, relatively unsophisticated risks, how are we meant to approach protecting children from risks on platforms we understand less about, using technology that is more advanced, and with more users than ever before?